danstocker-legacy/nodes/README.md

 has two responsibilities: a) define a set of ports, and b) process and distribute inputs to outputs in a single override method.

-Composition of nodes is also quite simple with the SuperNode.
-Any set of interacting nodes might be treated as a single node, provided that relevant input and output ports are assigned.
+Composition of nodes is also quite simple with the `SuperNode`.
+Any set of interacting nodes can be treated as a single node, provided that relevant input and output ports are assigned.

 Programs written in Nodes are essentially graphs, (or more precisely,